coalesceio/Dynamic-Table-Nodes/README.md

 ![Dimension options](https://github.com/coalesceio/Dynamic-Table-Nodes/assets/169126315/b3f8d788-b8a8-4884-b9bd-2ff85039d9df)

+<h3 id="dynamic-iceberg-table-options">Dynamic Iceberg Options</h3>

+* **Snowflake EXTERNAL VOLUME name**: Specifies the identifier (name) for the external volume where the Iceberg table stores its metadata files and data in Parquet format.
+[External volume](https://docs.snowflake.com/sql-reference/sql/create-external-volume) needs to be created in snowflake as a prerequisite.
+* **Base location name**: The path to a directory where Snowflake can write data and metadata files for the table.
+Specify a relative path from the table’s EXTERNAL_VOLUME location.

 <h3 id="general-dimension-options"> General Options </h3>

 There are two configs related to the General Options group.

-* **Create As**:Provides option to choose materialization type as ‘dynamic table’ or ‘transient dynamic table.
+* **Create As**:Provides option to choose materialization type as ‘dynamic table’ or ‘transient dynamic table’ or ‘iceberg dynamic table’.
 * **Cluster key**: True/False to determine whether Dimension is to be clustered or not.
 	* True - Allows you to specify the column based on which clustering is to be done.
 * **Allow Expressions Cluster Key**- True allows to add an expression to the specified cluster key.
-  * False – No clustering done
+  * False – No clustering done.Not supported for iceberg dynamic table.

 ![dynamictable1 1-dimgeneral](https://github.com/coalesceio/Dynamic-Table-Nodes/assets/7216836/dda1c53c-a3da-4701-8449-0023db1ac44a)